SurniaUlula/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.0.0-b.1 (2020/03/26)**
+**Version 3.0.0-rc.1 (2020/03/26)**

 * **New Features**
-	* Moved all Schema type and sub-type modules from the Premium version to the Free / Standard version:
+	* Moved all Schema type and sub-type modules from the Premium version to the Free / Standard version.
-		* Schema Type Article (includes 19 sub-types)
-		* Schema Type Blog
-		* Schema Type Brand
-		* Schema Type Claim Review
-		* Schema Type Collection Page (includes 3 sub-types)
-		* Schema Type Course
-		* Schema Type CreativeWork (includes 91 sub-types)
-		* Schema Type Event (includes 19 sub-types)
-		* Schema Type FAQPage
-		* Schema Type Food Establishment (includes 17 sub-types)
-		* Schema Type How-To (includes 2 sub-types)
-		* Schema Type ItemList (includes 5 sub-types)
-		* Schema Type Job Posting
-		* Schema Type Local Business (includes 479 sub-types)
-		* Schema Type Movie
-		* Schema Type Organization (includes 502 sub-types)
-		* Schema Type Person
-		* Schema Type Place (includes 529 sub-types)
-		* Schema Type Product (includes 9 sub-types)
-		* Schema Type Profile Page
-		* Schema Type QAPage
-		* Schema Type Question and Answer
-		* Schema Type Recipe
-		* Schema Type Review (includes 2 sub-types)
-		* Schema Type Search Results Page
-		* Schema Type Software Application (includes 4 sub-types)
-		* Schema Type Thing (includes 1467 sub-types)
-		* Schema Type WebPage (includes 13 sub-types)
-		* Schema Type WebSite
-		* Property aggregateRating
-		* Property hasPart
-		* Property review
 * **Improvements**
 	* Refactored the Schema Markup settings page metaboxes and tabs:
 		* Removed the Integration and Custom Meta tabs (the same settings exist in the SSO &gt; Advanced Settings page).